Skip to content

 Software Wallets Vs Hardware Wallets

-Although a crypto wallet, whether hardware or software, is said to store crypto, it doesn’t keep any within it.
+Although a crypto wallet, whether hardware or software, is said to store crypto, it doesn’t actually hold any.
 Your coins and/or tokens live on the blockchain as bits of data.
-What the wallet stores are the public and private keys as well as the seed phrase.
+The wallet stores the public and private keys, as well as the seed phrase.

 Cold wallets, while safer from hackers, are not immune to other issues.
 Some of the problems you may run into with your cold wallet include: